 Electronic cigarettes that contain liquid nicotine

-Under the Health (Drugs and Poisons) Regulation 1996 (PDF, 1 MB)(HDPR), it is an offence for a person to manufacture, obtain, possess, prescribe, dispense, sell, advertise, use or destroy nicotine, unless the person is specifically authorised or holds an approval under the HDPR.
-This includes importing electronic cigarettes containing nicotine for personal or therapeutic use.
-The maximum penalty is $9,108.
+It is an offence for a person to manufacture, obtain, possess, prescribe, dispense, sell, advertise, use or destroy nicotine, unless the person is specifically authorised or holds an approval under the HDPR.
+A significant penalty applies.

-Electronic cigarette containing liquid nicotine can be safely disposed of at a community pharmacy or a local public health unit.
+Electronic cigarettes containing liquid nicotine can be safely disposed of at a community pharmacy or a local public health unit.

-To report the sale or possession of electronic cigarettes containing liquid nicotine, call 13 QGOV (13 74 68).
+To report illegal sale or possession of electronic cigarettes containing liquid nicotine, call 13 QGOV (13 74 68).